-Temple University has offered Advanced Physical and Judicial Security, Criminal Law Review, Infectious Disease Prevention, Legal Updates and Use of Force, in a distance-learning format.
+Temple University has offered Flying While Armed, Street Gangs, Legal Updates and Use of Force, in a distance-learning format.

 The Board also identified a need in some sheriffs' offices for an internal training capability.
 The Board developed a Train-The-Trainer program to assist sheriffs in establishing this capability.
-In 2011, two Basic Trainer courses were offered, with those graduates qualified to attend a Firearms Trainer course.
+In 2012, two Basic Trainer courses were offered, with those graduates qualified to attend subsequent Basic Firearms Trainer and Patrol Rifle Trainer courses along with updates.
 Future Basic and subject-specific courses will be offered.